Skip to main content

 Insurance Agent Income Models

 Salaries are regular fixed payments from your employer during your scheduled pay period.
 The upside of having a salary is that it offers stability and potential bonuses and incentives, but your paycheck will stay at a set amount with no increase or decrease.
+Captive insurance agents often work as full-time salaried employees, receiving a fixed salary along with commissions based on the policies they sell, while independent agents typically earn higher commissions but are responsible for their own business expenses.

 As you decide what kind of insurance agent commission structure you want, the best option ultimately depends on your goals, risk tolerance, and work ethic.
 Working with a franchisor can help you determine the right setup for your business to meet your career aspirations.